The National Association of Boards of Pharmacy: Supporting Its Member Boards of Pharmacy to Protect Public Health

-Founded in 1904, the National Association of Boards of Pharmacy (NABP) is the impartial professional organization that supports the state boards of pharmacy in protecting public health.
-NABP aims to ensure the public’s health and safety through its pharmacist license transfer and pharmacist competence assessment programs, as well as through its VIPPS, Vet-VIPPS, VAWD, and DMEPOS accreditation programs.
+Founded in 1904, the National Association of Boards of Pharmacy (NABP) aims to ensure the public’s health and safety through its pharmacist license transfer and pharmacist competence assessment programs, as well as through its VIPPS, VAWD, and DMEPOS accreditation programs.

 NABP Mission Statement

-NABP is the independent, international, and impartial association that assists its member boards and jurisdictions in developing, implementing, and enforcing uniform standards for the purpose of protecting the public health.
+NABP is the independent, international, and impartial association that assists its member boards and jurisdictions for the purpose of protecting the public health.

 As NABP’s governing body, the three officers, eight members, and chairperson who comprise the Executive Committee volunteer their time and expertise to implement policy and oversee the Association’s programs and activities.
 Officers and members are elected by the Association’s membership during the NABP Annual Meeting.
 The executive director serves as the secretary of the Executive Committee and is appointed by the Executive Committee.

-NABP represents the state boards of pharmacy in all 50 United States, the District of Columbia, Guam, Puerto Rico, the Virgin Islands, Australia, eight Canadian Provinces, and New Zealand.
 These states and jurisdictions comprise the eight districts from which representative members of the NABP Executive Committee are elected.
+The District Composition is as follows.

 - District 1: Connecticut; Maine; Massachusetts; New Brunswick; Newfoundland and Labrador; New Hampshire; Nova Scotia; Quebec; Rhode Island; and Vermont

 - District 2: Delaware; District of Columbia; Maryland; New Jersey; New York; Ontario; Pennsylvania; Virginia; and West Virginia